Jinwooooo/jinwooooo-blog/_posts/2019-05-21-browndust-reducing-turns-for-12th-floor.md

 ## Abstract

 Units that have the right AOE to kill off units are based on low tier units.
-However, in order to reduce turn order units like Asmode and Jin are required.
+However, in order to reduce turn order, units like Asmode and Jin are required.
 Note that you may borrow 1 unit from your friend list, so if you have one but not the other, try to find a friend who has one.

 * Any unit that's below 3★ is basically just taking up space, so you can place whatever units there
 * I assume that users will have maxed out 4★, so I didn't mention any substitutes